 Enjoy your time in Lefkada

 It’s been an experience.
-Some people love it, and I expect it is a nice place in the summer, but one winter here is enough, and with the marina’s new pricing structure I doubt I’ll ever be back.
+Some people love it, and I expect it is a nice place in the summer, but one winter here is enough, and with the marina’s new pricing structure I doubt I’ll ever be back with a boat.